woodsand/testtest/.github/ISSUE_TEMPLATE/feature-request-aaaaaaa.md

 name: Feature request aaaaaaa
 about: Suggest an idea for this project aaabbb
 title: "[hogeo]"
-labels: enhancement, wontfix, hogesc
+labels: enhancement, hogesc, wontfix
-assignees: ''
+assignees: woodsand

 ---